Hepatitis Awareness Month

 Hepatitis A (HAV)

 About 1.2 million people are living with chronic Hepatitis B. A vaccine is available.
 HBV is spread through blood and body fluids.

 Hepatitis C (HCV)

 If left untreated, Hepatitis C can be life threatening.
 Learn about risk factors, symptoms and treatment options by visiting our Hep C Information Center.

 What is autoimmune hepatitis?

 Autoimmune hepatitis is a disease in which the body’s own immune system attacks the liver and causes it to become inflamed.
 The disease is chronic, meaning it lasts many years.
 If untreated, it can lead to cirrhosis and liver failure.

 Learn more about the A’s, B’s, and C’s of Viral Hepatitis by visiting the CDC information center.

-Learn more about Hepatitis C by watching our video playlist, starting with a disease overview by Great Lakes Division Medical Advisory Committee Co-Chair Dr. Nancy Reau
+Learn more about Hepatitis C by watching our video playlist, starting with a disease overview by National Medical Advisor Dr. Nancy Reau

 Share this page